mikkelelvers/mikkelelvers/README.md

 </a>

 ### Hi there 👋
-My name is Mikkel.
-I'm a student, that loves to code in my free time.
+Welcome to my GitHub page!
+I'm Mikkel, also known as webudvikler.
+I enjoy coding in my free time, where I mostly code in JavaScript, or Java.